 - Can the token be purchased as a stand-alone?
 Or is it tied to acquiring something else on your platform?

-Depending on how your platform is set up and whether or not tokens can be directly purchased, there are lots of options available.
+Depending on how your platform is set up and if tokens can be directly purchased, there are lots of options available.
 Among them are three possible token acquisition scenarios:

-Users can acquire your token using a credit card or similar electronic payment services.
-Tokens will be offered at a fixed exchange rate and users can freely spend them on your platform.
+Users can buy your token using a credit card or similar electronic payment services.
+You offer your Tokens at a fixed exchange rate and users can spend them on your platform.

 You can even enhance this system by ensuring that the original transaction clears and only giving tokens to the user after a set grace period.
-That way, you, you lower some of the risk of credit card chargebacks.
+That way, you can lower the risk of credit card chargebacks.

 The third and most platform-appropriate way of acquiring tokens is by using a currency or token that is native to your platform.
-In the case of Ethereum, this means users buy your token in exchange for Ether.
+With Ethereum, this means users buy your token in exchange for Ether.
 This can also happen on secondary markets, where users buy your tokens on a decentralized exchange.

-Since transactions have to be initiated securely in a blockchain transaction, users have to have access to a wallet and already possess some form of cryptocurrency before they can make purchases.
+Since transactions have to be initiated securely in a blockchain transaction, users have to have access to a wallet and already have some form of cryptocurrency before they can make purchases.

 You can also simply track how many tokens a user owns and make them available once they want to spend them.
 In this case you need to maintain your own wallet and ledger and make sure that you’re able to fulfill user withdrawal requests.

-So the trade-off is making the platform safer at the cost of user convenience.
+The trade-off is making the platform safer at the cost of user convenience.
 Storing tokens for users makes the single, central wallet susceptible to theft.
-On the other hand, a central wallet makes it easier to trade tokens.
-Coinbase is one example of prioritizing trade of perfect user security, since they provide an exchange rather than a wallet.
+Meanwhile, a central wallet makes it easier to trade tokens.
+Coinbase is one example of a putting liquidity over user security, since they provide an exchange rather than a wallet.

 It’s worth considering going with the first option: handing users the keys to their tokens and giving them full ownership.
-That’s the only way you can truly implement all the benefits of a decentralized application on the blockchain.
+That’s the only way you can truly reap all the benefits of a decentralized app on the blockchain.

 To sum up, the questions to ask yourself at this point are: